agokhale/viamillipede/README.md

 	+  ``` viamillipede prbs 0xd00f tx localhost 3434 rx 3434 ```
 	+ Will not terminate.
 	+ bitstream is only random enough for me and will not survive cryptanalysis
+	+ can be used to confuse dedup or compression
+	+ will always generate the same data given the seed
+	+ verification step can be run separately from generation
+	+ tx will generate the bitstream
+	+ rx will verify the bitstream and leave it on stdout
 + leglimit <long> stop after a number of legs
 	+ use to provide a bounded tranmission length
 	+ measureed in 2MiB chunks
++ delayus <long> delay N  microseconds
+	+ cap throughput crudely
+	+ delay applied to every 2MiB   boundary